Entropy Meets Importance: A Unified Head Importance-Entropy Score for Stable and Efficient Transformer Pruning: Experimental Results

 In our main results, HIES exhibits more stable performance gains than HIS at aggressive pruning ratios (e.g., $\geq$,30\%).
 At lower ratios (e.g., $\leq$,10\%), HIS and HIES perform comparably, while HIS achieves marginally higher accuracy in a few cases.
 We posit distinct prioritization.
 HIS, a gradient-based metric tends to retain redundant, low-risk heads at low sparsity, while HIES adds attention entropy to capture stability, thereby preserving specialized low-entropy heads that enhance robustness.

 Pruning heatmap analysis provides empirical support for this distinction.
-As shown in Fig.~\ref{fig:fig_3}, HIS (left panels) tends to remove heads primarily from the lower layers, producing an approximately bottom-up pattern.
+As shown in Figure~\ref{fig:fig_3}, HIS (left panels) tends to remove heads primarily from the lower layers, producing an approximately bottom-up pattern.
 This behavior is guided by a one-step gradient saliency, which estimates the importance of each attention head based on a single backward pass through the model--- this assigns higher importance to heads whose activations have a larger immediate effect on the loss.
-Meanwhile, HIES (right panels) yields a more dispersed selection spanning lower, middle, and upper layers.
+Meanwhile, HIES (right panels) yields a more dispersed selection spanning lower, middle, and upper layers --- other tasks also exhibit similar patterns (details are provided in Appendix~\ref{app:heatmap-analysis}).
 We attribute this to the entropy-aware term, which leverages structural properties of the attention distribution (concentration vs. dispersion) in addition to gradient sensitivity, thereby promoting diversity across layers in pruning decisions.
 Consequently, HIES exhibits more stable performance across pruning ratios, yielding flatter accuracy–sparsity curves than HIS.
-Additional results are provided in Appendix~\ref{app:heatmap-analysis}.